sverrejb/sverre.me/content/blog/2024-04-10-hello-world.md

 title = "Hello, world!"
 +++

 Hello, world!
-This a post in my new blog.
+This is a post in my new blog.
 I didn't end up using the last one much, I expect this to meet the same fate.
 Oh well.